Urus (URUS) Price Tops $6.00 on Major Exchanges

-Urus (CURRENCY:URUS) traded flat against the U.S. dollar during the twenty-four hour period ending at 22:00 PM ET on March 10th.
-One Urus coin can now be bought for about $6.00 or 0.00018659 BTC on major exchanges.
-During the last week, Urus has traded flat against the U.S. dollar.
-Urus has a market capitalization of $2.82 million and $222,855.00 worth of Urus was traded on exchanges in the last 24 hours.
+Urus (CURRENCY:URUS) traded flat against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on March 11th.
+Over the last week, Urus has traded flat against the U.S. dollar.
+Urus has a total market capitalization of $2.82 million and $222,855.00 worth of Urus was traded on exchanges in the last 24 hours.
+One Urus coin can currently be bought for about $6.00 or 0.00018659 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.